neroist/sitelen-pona-ucsur-guide/README.md

 ### Keyman

 [Keyman](https://keyman.com/) is an input engine created by the Summer Institute of Linguistics, which allows for user designed input keyboards and by extension, input methods.
 It is available on Windows, MacOS, Linux, iOS, iPadOS, Android, and in web browser.
+A few of the available sitelen pona keyboards are listed here:

+- For a sitelen pona taso keyboard, you can use:

+    - KreativeKorp's [`Sitelen Pona (KreativeKorp, UCSUR`](https://keyman.com/keyboards/kreative_sitelenpona_ucsur) tan jan Lepeka.
+    - Timeo Pochin's [`Sitelen Pona (Pochin, UCSUR)`](https://keyman.com/keyboards/sp_pochin_ucsur) tan jan Lepeka
+    - nasin Wakalito creators' [`Sitelen Pona (Wakalito, UCSUR`](https://keyman.com/keyboards/sp_wakalito_ucsur) tan jan Lepeka

+- For a Latin keyboard, you can use jan Lentan's [`Sitelen Pona (Lentan, UCSUR)`](https://keyman.com/keyboards/sp_lentan_ucsur) tan jan Lepeka.

 Installation instruction are listed below by platform: